Enedis-OSS/chutney/docs/docs/installation/advanced_topics.md

 !!! important "Authentication requirements"
     The principal build by the authentication mechanism must be an instance of the Chutney [UserDto](https://github.com/Enedis-OSS/chutney/blob/main/chutney/server/src/main/java/fr/enedis/chutney/security/api/UserDto.java).

-User roles and permissions are configured either with Web app form or by editing the file.
+User roles and permissions are configured either with Web app form or by editing the file `${chutney.configuration-folder}/roles/authorization.json`.

 One could use the existing [AuthenticationService](https://github.com/Enedis-OSS/chutney/blob/main/chutney/server/src/main/java/fr/enedis/chutney/security/domain/AuthenticationService.java) Chutney Spring Bean to retrieve Chutney roles by user id and grant associated authorities. <!-- TODO : I don't understand what you mean, is it useful ? provide a real use case for showing why and how it could be done -->